craigmckeachie/a11_upgrade_manual/README.md

     [widget]: readme-assets/widget.png

+1. Optional: Commit your code to source control.

-## Step 6: Upgrading an AngularJS Service
+## Lab 6: Upgrading an AngularJS Service

 In order to use an existing AngularJS service within a new Angular Component, we have to upgrade it.